czqoocavatsim/web/README.md

 ### Initial setup process

-1. Rename `.env.exmaple` to `.env` and fill required fields.
-For SSO credentials, use the Demo vACC key from the VATSIM forums.
-For VATSIM Connect, you will need correct keys from VATSIM Connect.
-These are not publicly available.
+1. Rename `.env.example` to `.env` and fill required fields.
+The VATSIM connect demo URI is already placed in there.
+Get your ID and put your redirect URI into `http://auth-dev.vatsim.net`.
-2. Create a SQL database, and put the credentials in `.env`.
+3. Create a SQL database, and put the credentials in `.env`.
-3. Run `php artisan migrate --seed` (runs database migrations and seeds with required rows).
+4. Run `php artisan migrate --seed` (runs database migrations and seeds with required rows).
-4. Run `php artisan key:generate`.
+5. Run `php artisan key:generate`.
-5. Login with VATSIM demo SSO.
+6. Login with one of the accounts found at http://wiki.vatsim.net/connect.
-6. Give that new account in the `users` table a `permissions` value of `4`.
+7. Give that new account in the users table a permissions value of `4`.